-While it is safe to continue trickle charging indefinitely, repeated, prolonged charges can eventually degrade capacity.
-Under normal circumstances we recommend you disconnect the charging supply within 8 hours after a full charge is completed.
+While it is safe to continue trickle charging indefinitely, repeated, prolonged overcharges will degrade capacity.
+Under normal circumstances we recommend you disconnect the charging supply within 8 hours after starting a charge.
 Also avoid charging the battery much more frequently than necessary.
 Even with near-constant use, charging once or twice a day should be adequate.
 It is best to allow the battery to discharge substantially between charges.